Bank codes, branch office codes

 - which branch offices may send and receive VIBER items

 - the BIC code used by branch offices in domestic payments.

-Under Article 4 (2) of MNB Decree No 18/2009 (VIII.
-6.), payment service providers shall notify the MNB of any changes in the particulars contained in the routing table by the fourth business day of the month preceding the effective date of the change.
+Under Article 5 (2) of MNB Decree No 35/2017 (XII.14.), payment service providers shall notify the MNB of any changes in the particulars contained in the routing table by the fourth business day of the month preceding the effective date of the change.
 Notification can be made either by mail or electronically, based on the information attached.
-The routing table is announced on the first working day as value date via the “szamvez" channel of GiroNetwork GIROFile.
+The routing table is announced on the first day as value date via the “szamvez" channel of GiroNetwork GIROFile.

-The short routing able is updated on the MNB’s website simultaneously with the entry into effect of the routing table, i.e. on the first working day of each month.
+The short routing table is updated on the MNB’s website simultaneously with the entry into effect of the routing table, i.e. on the first working day of each month.